• Home

 Step 4: Mix The Wet Ingredients

-In a medium bowl, whisk together the cornstarch water mixture, the milk of choice, the cooled melted butter and the vanilla until combined.
+In a medium bowl, whisk together the milk, cornstarch water and pure vanilla extract until combined.

 Step 5: Mix The Wet Ingredients Into The Dry